katalogs/learning-hours/clean-testing/4-test-doubles/Facilitation.md

 [Fact]
 public void Should_Notify_Twice_When_Receiving_A_Scenario_And_Having_Two_Clients()
 {
+    using var logs = new StringWriter();
     var registeredUsers = new List<Client>
     {
         new("Cliff Booth", "cliff.booth@double.com"),
         new("Rick Dalton", "rick.dalton@double.com")
     };

-    var notifier = new FakeNotifier(text => _output.WriteLine(text));
+    var notifier = new FakeNotifier(text => logs.WriteLine(text));
     var scriptEventHandler = new ScenarioReceivedEventHandler(notifier, registeredUsers);

     scriptEventHandler.Handle(new ScenarioReceived("The 14 fists of McCluskey"));

-    ((TestOutputHelper) _output).Output
+    logs.ToString()
         .Should()
+        .Contain(
-        .Contain("Hello : Cliff Booth, I have just received a new scenario called 'The 14 fists of McCluskey' !!!")
+            "Hello : Cliff Booth, I have just received a new scenario called 'The 14 fists of McCluskey' !!!")
         .And
+        .Contain(
-        .Contain("Hello : Rick Dalton, I have just received a new scenario called 'The 14 fists of McCluskey' !!!");
+            "Hello : Rick Dalton, I have just received a new scenario called 'The 14 fists of McCluskey' !!!");
 }

 private class FakeNotifier : INotifier